chrisguest75/mongo_examples/04_querying_examples/AGGREGATIONS.md

 ## Count documents in date range

-Have to use ISODate for ranges.
+Match documents then count.
+Have to use [ISODate](https://en.wikipedia.org/wiki/ISO_8601) for ranges.

 ```json
 [